mikecalvo/mikecalvo.github.io/msse/notes/spring_boot_intro/index.md

 ## How it works
   1. Classpath scanning
   1. Create objects with defined annotations
-  1. Two important types:
+  1. Objects are placed into container (Application Context)
+  1. Servlet tie in to Application Context (Web Application Context)

+---

+## Spring Bean lifetime types
 - Prototype (new instance)
 - Singleton (only one instance)
-  1. Objects are placed into container (Application Context)
-  1. Servlet tie in to Application Context (Web Application Context)
+- When in doubt, Singleton

+---

+## Spring Bean Stereotypes
+- @Component - Generic
+- @Repository - Data Access
+- @Service - Service Layer
+- @Controller - Controller Layer

 ---